 Open a Computer HubNet model.
 NetLogo will prompt you to enter the name of your new HubNet session.
 This is the name that participants will use to identify this activity.
 Enter a name and press Start.

 NetLogo will open the HubNet Control Center, which lets you interact with the HubNet server.

 You, as the leader, should then notify everyone that they may join.
 To join the activity, participants launch the HubNet Client application and enter their name.
 They should see your activity listed and can join your activity by selecting it and pressing Enter.
 If the activity you started is not listed the student can enter the server address manually which can be found in the HubNet Control Center.

 The HubNet Control Center lets you interact with the HubNet server.
 It displays the name, activity, address and port number of your server.
-The "Mirror 2D View" checkbox controls whether the HubNet participants can see the view on their clients, assuming there is a view in the client setup.
-The "Mirror plots" checkbox controls whether participants will receive plot information.
+The "Mirror 2D View on clients" checkbox controls whether the HubNet participants can see the view on their clients, assuming there is a view in the client setup.
+The "Mirror plots on clients" checkbox controls whether participants will receive plot information.

 The lower part of the Control Center displays messages when a participant joins or leaves the activity.
 To broadcast a message to all the participants, click on the field at the bottom, type your message and press Broadcast Message.